 Why Create a Public Space?

 POPS allows buildings to have more fluid zoning compliance regulations.
-In 1961, the city developed a Zoning Resolution, which regulates which buildings can have residential, commercial, and/or manufacturing purposes.
-This Resolution also initiated POPS, because developers needed an incentive for creating space for public use.
-In exchange for the space given to the public, a building is able to have additional rentable floor area that would otherwise not be allowed.
+In 1961, the city developed a Zoning Resolution which regulates which buildings can have residential, commercial, and/or manufacturing purposes.
+This Resolution initiated POPS because developers needed an incentive to creating public spaces.
+In exchange for the space given to the public, a building is able to have additional rentable floor area.

 The system proves valuable to both the building owner and to the people who interact with the created spaces.
 Privately Owned Public Spaces have taken off in cities across the United States and in other countries as well, particularly the United Kingdom.

 Types of Spaces

-Through Block Plazas help get pedestrians to where they’re going.
-Indoor thruways are meant to have entrances on two different streets, as well as a connection to the building’s lobby.
-This allows for foot traffic to come through the middle of a block, which can help pedestrians avoid thick sidewalk crowds.
+Through Block Plazas help pedestrians get to where they’re going.
+Indoor thruways need to have entrances on two different streets, as well as a connection to the building’s lobby.
+Pedestrians can avoid thick sidewalk crowds when foot traffic is allowed to cut through a block.

 Outdoor Plazas can be a great place to rest.
-If ample and moveable seating is available, there’s more of an opportunity for groups to sit together.
+If ample and moveable seating is available, there is more of an opportunity for groups to sit together.

-Indoor Plazas create comfort from the cold or heat outside, depending on the season.
+Indoor Plazas create comfort from the heat or the cold, depending on the season.
 They may have similar amenities to outdoor plazas.

 Creating a Successful Plaza

 There are rules that govern how these plazas must look, in terms of measurements, function, and amenities.
-Some guidelines to follow that help attract people to the space are:
+Here are some guidelines that help attract people to the space:

 Ensure that all people are able to enter and access the space and its features.
 Try to have it be on the same plane as the sidewalk, without stairs or steep slopes at the entrance.
-This way, everyone is physically able to enter and enjoy it.
+This way everyone is physically able to enter and enjoy the plaza.